Minecraft-Transit-Railway/Minecraft-Transit-Railway/README.md

 > **Known gaps**
 >
 > - Platform number badges in list rows, and the warning marker in the vehicle selector, are not drawn
-> - Boats, planes, lifts, signalling beyond the basics, and everything else not listed above are
+> - Boats, planes, lifts, the remaining PIDS kinds, and everything else not listed above are
 >   untested
 >
 > For the current state of the port in detail, see [Migrations](docs/MIGRATIONS.md).